kitty-qi/550_assignment1/README.md

 ```
 Q6_Language_Indentification.ipynb
 ```
-The following script it used to convert the TSV with 95k rows into smaller batches of json files, each bacth has 100 instance.
+The following script it used to convert the TSV with 95k rows into smaller batches of json files, each bacth has 100 instances.
 ```
 split.py
 ```